chullman/BubbleBuddies/README.md

 ### Setup for local deployment

-Assuming you have a rails environment up and running:
+Assuming you have a Rails environment up and running:

 1) Install and run a local copy of a Postgresql server